-Emergency shelter is any facility whose primary purpose is to provide temporary housing for individuals or families experiencing homelessness for a period of 90 days or less2.
+Emergency shelter is any facility whose primary purpose is to provide temporary housing for individuals or families experiencing homelessness for a period of 90 days or less4.
+However, due to the environment in which shelters operate and the lack of adequate funding, shelters often must and should temporarily house people experiencing homelessness until they find a permanent place to live.
 Emergency shelters, as we know them today, emerged during the late 1970s and early 1980s in response to an increasing number of individuals experiencing homelessness.
 These initial shelters were meant to provide a short-term emergency stay for individuals as they rehoused themselves.
 However, because of decreased affordable housing in urban centers, a lack of substantive supportive services catering to the needs of homeless individuals, and a large subpopulation of individuals with disabling conditions, the movement out of emergency shelter into permanent housing stalled with many individuals staying in shelter for long periods of time.